When: 10am-4pm, Monday 4 March 2019.

 Panel on the implications of Brexit for EU26, EEA and non-EU migrants in NI: Bernadette McAliskey (STEP), Una Boyd (CAJ Immigration Project Coordinator), Nathalie Donnelly (UNISON).

 Panel on the implications of Brexit for British and Irish citizens in NI: Emma DeSouza (campaigner), Jane Morrice (UK member of the EU ESSC Committee), Terry Wright (community unionist), Niall Murphy (solicitor).

-There will also be a panel of political representatives and MP Tony Lloyd, the Shadow Secretary of State for Northern Ireland, will give a keynote address.
+There will also be a panel of political representatives.
 The full conference programme is available here.

 The Equality Coalition is Co-Convened by CAJ and UNISON.
 BrexitLawNI is a collaborative ESRC-funded research project between CAJ and the Law Schools of Queen’s University Belfast and Ulster University.

 This event is supported by the UNISON Campaign Fund and Queen’s University Belfast.